PedrobyJoao/proplog-inference/README.md

 This is an inference engine tool based on **propositional logic**.

-Given a knowledge base `kb` with a set of given statements, the inference engine is capable of telling if a given statement `q` is entailed by the knowledge base.
+Given a knowledge base `kb` with a set of statements, the inference engine is capable of telling if a given statement `q` is entailed by the knowledge base.

-In summary, this engine checks if `kb |= q`
+Basically, the engine checks if `kb |= q`

 ## v1: Recursive enumeration and validation of models